Asexuality: Prevalence

 Contrasting Bogaert's 1% figure, a study by Aicken et al., published in 2013, suggests that, based on Natsal-2 data from 2000 to 2001, the prevalence of asexuality in Britain is only 0.4% for the age range 16–44.
 This percentage indicates a decrease from the 0.9% figure determined from the Natsal-1 data collected on the same age-range a decade earlier.
 A 2015 analysis by Bogaert also found a similar decline between the Natsal-1 and Natsal-2 data.
 Aicken, Mercer, and Cassell found some evidence of ethnic differences among respondents who had not experienced sexual attraction; both men and women of Indian and Pakistani origin had a higher likelihood of reporting a lack of sexual attraction.

 In a survey conducted by YouGov in 2015, 1,632 British adults were asked to try to place themselves on the Kinsey scale.
 1% of participants answered "No sexuality".
 The breakdown of participants was 0% men, 2% women, and 1% across all age ranges.

 In a nationwide survey conducted in Japan in 2023 by the National Institute of Population and Social Security Research, 49 respondents (0.9%) out of 5,339 valid responses identified their sexual orientation as asexual.
 In the same survey, 0.4% identified as gay, lesbian, or homosexual, and 1.8% identified as bisexual.
+This survey "reports that 1.3% of cisgender women and 0.3% of cisgender men identify as asexual, 1.6% (86 people) of all respondents may be classified as aromantic asexual, 1.5% (81 people) of all respondents may be classified as romantic asexual, and 1.1% (58 people) of all respondents may be classified as aromantic sexual".

 In a separate survey conducted in 2019 by the National Institute of Population and Social Security Research in Osaka City, Japan, among 4,285 valid responses in a randomized survey on sexual minorities, 33 respondents (0.8%) identified their sexual orientation as asexual.
 When categorized by sex assigned at birth, 0.3% of male respondents and 1.1% of female respondents identified as asexual.
 The survey also investigated not only self-identification but also experiences of sexual and romantic attraction.
 According to the results, 1.6% of respondents (0.9% of males and 2.1% of females) reported having never experienced either sexual or romantic attraction.
 Additionally, 1.3% (0.6% of males and 1.8% of females) reported experiencing only romantic attraction, and 0.8% (1.0% of males and 0.7% of females) reported experiencing only sexual attraction.